SuperOfficeDocs/superoffice-docs/user-guide/en/howto/export-archives.md

 ## Before you export

 * [Configure columns][1].
-Select which columns you want to include in the export and the order of the columns.
+Select which columns you want to include in the export and their order.
 * [Filter the records in the section][2] tab to display only the data you want to export.
 Filtering is not available in all sections tabs.

 ## Export a section tab